BlackAndWhiteCarnage/EUPHORIA/README.md

 ### About Project

-The project is basically my wife's website, for a while she was only using Allegro for selling worn underwear until I've started learning programming.
-There are couple reasons why I've made this project but most important ones are: no commission on the sale and she doesnt care about their really stupid terms of use, by that I mean (all images on rgba(255,255,255) background) wich doesnt encourages clients at all.
-Also creating fully working shop with couple of nice features was pretty challenging and most important, FUN!.
+This project is basically my wife's website, for a while she was only using Allegro for selling worn underwear until I started learning programming.
+There are a couple reasons why I've made this project but most important ones are: no commission on the sale and she doesn't care about their stupid terms of use, by that I mean (all images on business account must be on rgba(255,255,255) background) which doesn't encourage clients at all.
+Creating a fully working shop with a couple of nice features was pretty and what is most exciting, GREAT FUN!
+Besides, I've learned lots of useful things and the project is still under development to meet the currently emerging needs.

 <br />